awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 + **Behavior** – A guardrail's behavior is set to either preventive or detective\.
 + **Compliance Status** – A guardrail's compliance status can be clear, compliant, enforced, unknown, or in violation\.

 On the guardrail details page, you can also see guardrail artifacts\.
 The guardrail is implemented by one or more artifacts\.
-These artifacts can include a baseline AWS CloudFormation template, a service control policy to prevent account\-level configuration changes or activity that may create configuration drift, and AWS Config Rules to detect account\-level policy violations\.
+These artifacts can include a baseline AWS CloudFormation template, a service control policy \(SCP\) to prevent account\-level configuration changes or activity that may create configuration drift, and AWS Config Rules to detect account\-level policy violations\.

 ## Enabling Guardrails<a name="enable-guardrails"></a>